sthefanyspina/HarryPotterCharacters/README.md

 **Live Demo:** https://harry-potter-characters-website-zeta.vercel.app/

 ## Built With
-The website is made using simple HTML, CSS & JavaScript.
+The website was made using simple HTML, CSS & JavaScript.

+### HTML
+Concepts of div;

+Concepts of input.

 ### CSS
+Concepts of class selector;

-Used the concepts of Grid Layout e Flexbox
+Concepts of Grid Layout e Flexbox

 ### Javascript
-Map function used to created a more efficient list.
+Map function used to create a more efficient list;

-Join function used to created to transform lists into strings.
+Join function used to create to transform lists into strings;

 Fetch API used to make requests.

 ## Features
-Template with the name of character, house, actor and species.
+Template with the name of character, house, actor and species;

 Search characters by name, house or actor.